 In John 9, everyone saw the same man healed, but they all had difficulty recognizing it as the work of God and naming it for what it was.
 The disciples got caught up in a theological question that was really just a cover for our human tendency to assign blame and shame.
 “Rabbi, who sinned, this man or his parents, that he was born blind?”
 What a dehumanizing question!
 And how it distanced them from the tragedy of the human situation huddled right there in front of them!
 Devoid of any compassion, it was a question that placed a real person, caught in a real human dilemma, under the microscope of their theological debate rather than allowing their hearts to be moved.

-The Scriptures are quite “in your face” about the fact that Jesus violated the religious norms for Sabbath-keeping.
+The Scriptures are quite clear that Jesus did indeed violate cultural norms for Sabbath-keeping.
 John wants us to know that it was a Sabbath day when Jesus made the mud and opened his eyes.
 (9:14) The fact that Jesus chose to do this healing work on the Sabbath set the Pharisees on edge.
 Rather than being able to celebrate a divine intervention in the life of this downtrodden human being, they grilled him and his parents about exactly what happened.
 They never were able to fully affirm the goodness of God in his life.
 The saddest part is that they were so blind to their own blindness.

 A Tale of Two Journeys

-By the time we get to the end of the story, the Pharisees’ ability to think logically was so clouded by their unconscious need to preserve the status quo that they started throwing out arguments that barely made sense.
+As the story continues to unfold, the Pharisees’ ability to think logically was so clouded by their need to preserve the status quo they started throwing out arguments that barely made sense.
 But while their minds were being darkened, the beggar’s logic was becoming clearer and more compelling.
 “We know that God does not listen to sinners, but he does listen to one who worships him and does his will.
 Never since the world began has it been heard that someone opened the eyes of a person born blind.
 If this man were not from God, he could do nothing.”
 (9:30-33)

 Surely We’re Not Bind, Are We?

-As uncomfortable as it is for those of us who are Christian leaders to admit to our true condition, Jesus says that admitting to our blindness is the first step towards receiving our sight.
-Let’s take that first step together.
+As uncomfortable as it is for us as Christian leaders to admit our true condition, Jesus says that admitting our blindness is the first step toward receiving our sight.

-As a part of your Lenten discipline, spend a few moments quietly in Jesus’ presence and ask Who am I in this story and what am I missing?
+As you continue your Lenten journey, spend a few moments quietly in Jesus’ presence and ask Who am I in this story and what am I missing?

-• Am I the disciples who couldn’t see because they were all tangled up in the wrong
+- Am I the disciples who couldn’t see because they were all tangled up in the wrong question?

 Ask Jesus to open your eyes and show you who you are and who he is in relation to your need.
 Receive his touch and listen for his instructions about what you need to do in order to be healed.
 Then do it quickly and to the best of your ability.